 If you have been following along on Instagram, you would have met our 3 chickens, Emma, Poppy & Buttercup already.
 Other than being adorable, I can not believe how relaxing it is to just sit & watch them.
 They are the sweetest & our family is absolutely in love with them!

 They seem pretty happy with their new digs 🙂

 It is amazing to me how they put themselves to bed every night!!!

-I hope this inspires to build your own chicken coop & run if you have been thinking about it!
+I hope this answers any questions you about how to build a chicken coop & run if you have been thinking about it!

 For more DIY Projects you can follow along on Pinterest!

 If your interested in more about Raising Backyard Chickens, read all about it HERE